microluxe20/microluxe20/src/markdown/microluxe20_gm_guide.md

 Encourage the players to work for those modifiers, and reward them for clever, creative thinking.
 It's what the game is all about, after all.

+### When in Doubt...
+Remember

+Whenever the players want to try something that goes around, through, or above and beyond the rules as written, you can always use the "GM's Friend"...the 50% chance.

+Have them roll whatever check seems most appropriate.
+A roll of 1-10 is a failure, a roll of 11-20 is a success.
+If you feel that the situation warrants that you favor them, assign a +2 bonus to their roll.
+If the situation requires that they be hindered, then assign a –2 penalty.

+# Compatibility Notes

 ### Fewer Skills Means More Choice

 Back in the days of Classic D&D, players could do anything.
 With no straight-jacketed skill system to limit their choices, the players invented cool and clever solutions to problems.
 When faced with a 30ft. high statue with rubies for eyes, they erected pulleys to lift and swing the rogue into place far above their heads.
 Try doing that in 3rd Edition D&D and the GM will be left scratching their head.
 The D&D skill system has become a list of what the characters can do, silently eliminating all other possibilities, and that's no fun.